rehypejs/rehype-meta/readme.md

 ###### `config.description`

-Value used to join the `title` and `name` together if both exist (`string`, optional, example: `'The city has changed drastically over the past 40 years, yet the M.T.A. map designed in 1979 has largely endured.'`).
+Description of the document (`string`, optional, example:
+`'The city has changed drastically over the past 40 years, yet the M.T.A. map designed in 1979 has largely endured.'`).

 Affects: [`meta[name=description]`][m-description],